dcarrsf/framework-finder/README.md

-#Detectify
+#Detectinator
-Chrome extension that detects front-end technologies.
+Chrome extension that detects frameworks used to render the page.

-Current detects the following technologies:
+Currently detects the following technologies:

-- React
+- ReactJS
-- Angular
+- AngularJS
 - Handlebars
+- Rails